 SunChaser Aviation

 NOTAM: X-Plane 11+ pilots, don't feel left out.
-Your solution is here
+Your solution is here.

 As for the general aviation component of the flying club, services between the Keys and Palm Beach are open to all aircraft types within the FS Hub tracking client.
 The shorter runway lengths of the islands serve to keep aircraft choices limited to those that can operate on 5000-foot runways.

 College football charters during the season will be updated weekly on FS Hub.
+Check the Charters page for upcoming events.

 College Sports Airport Guide for GA